tarwn/lessthandot-hugo/blogs/content/posts/2012-10-23-my-pass-summit-packing-list.md

   <img src="/wp-content/uploads/users/grrlgeek/PASS_2012_SpeakingButton_250x250_blue.jpg?mtime=1351017369" alt="" />
 </p>

 I realized this morning that I'll have to start packing in a few days.
 Yes, I try to do this a few days in advance, instead of the night before, just in case I forget something.
-Then, I started thinking, “I should probably tell my First Timers what I'm bringing, so they don't forget something important.”
-Then I had a better thought: “I could blog it and share it with the world.”
+Then, I started thinking, "I should probably tell my First Timers what I'm bringing, so they don't forget something important."
+Then I had a better thought: "I could blog it and share it with the world."

 Here's my PASS Summit packing list.
 Did I forget something important?
 Please leave me a comment!